Arabic San Francisco

 Arabic San Francisco is a three-week intensive Arabic language program offered by the Swig Program in Jewish Studies and Social Justice.

 We welcome anyone interested in the Arabic language, and offer multiple levels of instruction in small class settings.
 The focus of the program is on the Levantine dialect of Arabic, though students in Level 1 will spend the first part of the program learning to read and write in Arabic.
 Students of all ages thrive in our supportive, high energy, learning community while receiving individual attention.
 Emphasis is placed on conversation, accompanied by reading and writing (the latter includes grammar).
 The learning experience is enhanced by various teaching aids such as video, film clips, songs, drama, and audio material.
 Extracurricular activities include guest lecturers, Friday communal lunches, and singing.
+All students will receive a digital copy of the book used for instruction.
+If students want a hard copy of the book, they are responsible for purchasing it themselves.

 Arabic Instruction Levels